sumankanukollu/ERAv3/Session-5/README.md

     Estimated Total Size (MB): 0.27
     ----------------------------------------------------------------
     ```
+    ### 2. MNISTModel_2:

-2. `MNISTModel_2`: An optimized CNN with:
+    An optimized CNN model without Linear layer:
+    - In this model I removed the Linear FC layer, as number of parameters in last layer is increased & focused on the receptive field values.
         - Multiple convolutional layers
         - Batch normalization
         - No bias in most layers
-   - Receptive field calculation comments
+    -  `12K Parameters >> Train Accuracy in 1-epoch=95.5% LR=0.1`
    ```
     ### Model Summary:
     ----------------------------------------------------------------